lyteword/chspurgeon-tod/README.md

 ## Project Purpose

-*The Treasury of David* is a revered biblical commentary on the Psalms by C.H.
-Spurgeon.
+*The Treasury of David* is a revered biblical commentary on the Psalms by C. H. Spurgeon.
 By converting this timeless work into Markdown, the project makes the text lightweight, human-readable, and highly compatible with modern digital tools.

 ## Features